hasturorgn/adguardHome-adblock/README.md

-# primevideo-adblock
+# primevideo and twitch adblock
-Prime Video DNS blocklist for AdGuard Home
+Prime Video DNS  and twitch blocklist for AdGuard Home